California Fire Season is Here

 • Suppose you plan to build a new home, especially in what Cal Fire refers to as a VHFHSZ (Very High Fire Hazard Severity Zone).
 In that case, you must use fire-resistant construction and proven building detailing.
 For peace of mind, rely on the expertise of an experienced architect and builder to address these issues.

-We have designed numerous homes in fire severity zones, and a few houses were lost entirely during previous wildfires.
+We have designed numerous homes in fire severity zones, and a few were designed for homeowners with homes lost entirely during previous wildfires.

 Tea Fire, Santa Barbara